-- 209 because of anti-American Indian or Alaska Native bias.
+- 96 because of anti-American Indian or Alaska Native bias;

-Racial bias is the motivating factor in most hate crimes, about 60%, according to the National Institute of Justice.
+Every year since 1991, the FBI has documented that racial bias has been the motivating factor in most hate crimes.
 But other factors involving the psychology of the offender have also been the subject of research.
-In one study widely used by law enforcement, sociologists Jack McDevitt and Jack Levin classified hate offenders as having four main motivations: thrill-seeking, defensive, retaliatory and mission.
+In one study widely used by law enforcement, sociologists Jack McDevitt and Jack Levin classified hate offenders as having four main motivations: thrill-seeking, defensive, retaliatory, and mission.

 - “Thrill-seeking” motivates 66% of hate crimes.
 These offenders are simply looking for excitement; over 90% don’t know their victims.